Welcome to today's edition of the Rush 24-7 podcast.

 Or what does a real threat look like from a foreign leader?

-And this is from the Wall Street Journal, Russia's Foreign Minister says uh Russian foreign minister Sergey Lavrov warns Ukraine and says any attack on Russians in Ukraine would be considered an attack on Russia.
+Russia's foreign minister says Russian foreign minister Sergei Lavrov warns Ukraine and says any attack on Russians in Ukraine would be considered an attack on Russia.

 Now, this is the difference between how President Obama handles things and how other world leaders who have a defined strategy in mind and also have action in mind handle things.

-I can assure you that if there is some kind of a flare-up, if there is an incident, if there are Russians, whether they're out of uniform Russian soldiers or Eastern Ukrainians or whatever, some sort of bloodbath occurs in eastern Ukraine, you get a decent number of casualties that happen, and the Russians are going to take action.
+I can assure you that if there is some kind of a flare-up, if there is an incident, if there are Russians, whether they're out-of-uniform Russian soldiers or Eastern Ukrainians or whatever, some sort of bloodbath occurs in Eastern Ukraine, you get a decent number of casualties that happen, and the Russians are going to take action.

 And we're not.

-Now, many of you might say, well, that's just the way it's going to be, and I think that probably is the way that it's going to be.
+Now, many of you might say, well, that's just the way it's going to be.

 But maybe we shouldn't despair.

-Maybe it's too early to worry because well, we know we got Benghazi Hillary coming down the pike.
+Maybe it's too early to worry because, well, we know we got Benghazi Hillary coming down the pike.

 She's going to be in charge pretty soon, right?